 The Company has stock-based incentive plans under which it may grant stock option, restricted stock, and unrestricted stock awards.
 The Company recognizes stock-based compensation expense based on the grant date fair value of the award and the related vesting terms.
-The fair value of stock-based awards is primarily determined using the Black-Scholes model, which incorporates assumptions regarding the risk-free interest rate, expected volatility, expected option life, and dividend yield.
+Depending upon the characteristics of the option, the fair value of stock-based awards is primarily determined using the Black-Scholes model, which incorporates assumptions and management estimates including the risk-free interest rate, expected volatility, expected option life, and dividend yield.
 See Note 7 for additional information.